CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

         "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;TrustServerCertificate=true",     "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
     }

-You could also copy the already edited from from the **/Files/UmbWeb/appsettings.Staging.json** file in the repository.
+You could altenatively copy the already edited from from the **/Files/UmbWeb/appsettings.Staging.json** file in the repository.

-Todo: Image of what it looks like after

 Finally we can compile a docker image for the Umbraco site.